 True democratization means nobody gets left out, especially those who have been marginalized by standard curriculum formats.
 AI-driven real-time translation tools are opening up global research to non-native speakers.
 Imagine a student in Brazil studying a complex MIT lecture in their native Portuguese with zero delay.
 That’s the power of removing language as a barrier.

-AI is also a massive win for accessibility.
-Through inclusive learning solutions, AI-driven assistive technologies help students with visual or auditory impairments navigate complex materials.
+AI also improves accessibility.
+Through inclusive learning solutions, AI-driven assistive technologies help students with visual or auditory impairments understand complex materials.
 Whether it’s turning a visual diagram into a descriptive audio summary or adapting a dense academic paper into different formats for different learning styles, AI ensures that physical or linguistic differences are no longer “keep out” signs for higher education.

 The Rise of Generative Textbooks and OER